Rothamsted/bioknet-onto/README.md

 <http://www.wikipathways.org/id1>
         # A pathway, a predefined class in bk_ondex.owl.
 This is a subclass of bk:Concept, which subclasses skos:Concept
         a            bk:Path ;
-        bk:evidence  bkev:IMDPD ; # Imported from database, a predefined constant on bk_ondex.owl
+        bk:evidence  bkev:IMPD ; # Imported from database, a predefined constant on bk_ondex.owl
         # bk:prefName maps to skos-x:prefLabel
         bk:prefName  "Bone Morphogenic Protein (BMP) Signalling and Regulation"^^<xsd:string> .